Karim-bakhtyar/Optimus-Syria-WEC/README.md

-# Optimus-Syria-WEC
-Development of WEC for Syrian market - HS Flensburg

 # Optimus Syria – Weekly Progress Dashboard

 This is the public dashboard for the Optimus Syria – Wind Energy Converter Project,